This vignette discusses key differences with odin version 1.

 and options

-Note that many errors are not caught as odin errors, and invalid odin code will be accepted and generate C++ code that fails to compile.
+Note that some errors are still not caught as odin errors, and invalid odin code will be accepted and generate C++ code that fails to compile.
+Please send us code that causes this to happen.

 user()